Disability studies: Exclusion of cognitive and mental disabilities

 There is discourse within disability studies to analyze the construction of mental illness.
 However, few post-structuralist disability scholars have focused their attention to impairments of the mind.
-According to Carol Thomas, a Reader in Sociology at the Institute for Health Research, Lancaster University, this may be because disability scholars have in the past considered only the barriers confronted by people with physical disabilities.
+According to Carol Thomas, a reader in sociology at the Institute for Health Research, Lancaster University, this may be because disability scholars have in the past considered only the barriers confronted by people with physical disabilities.
 The experience of impairment, cognitive disability, and mental illness had been absent from the discussion.

 It is unclear exactly which perspective of disability scholarship "psychological impairment" can fall under, and this has led to a hesitation on the part of scholars.
 Scholars such as Peter Beresford (2002) suggest "the development of a 'social model of madness and distress'" which would consider impairments of the mind.
 Yet others may recommend the "embodied approach" to the study of mental illnesses.

-With the emergence of Crip theory this hegemony is being challenged.
-In Feminist, Queer, Crip, Alison Kafer states "My goal is to contextualize, historically and politically, the meanings typically attributed to disability, thereby positioning "disability" as a set of practices and associations that can be critiqued, contested, and transformed."